 Volcanoes National Park: It is a fantastic sight for nature lovers.
 Established in 1916, Hawai'i Volcanoes National Park encompasses two of the world's most active volcanoes, Kīlauea and Mauna Loa.
 The park has a lot of lava tubes, rugged landscapes, volcanic craters, and much more.

 Hilo Farmers Market: It is one of the best markets in Hawaii.
-It offers a great variety of fresh fruits and vegetables, arts, crafts, and souvenirs.
+It offers fresh fruits, vegetables, arts, crafts, and souvenirs.

 Family Activities at Issac Hale Beach

 Pohoiki offers exciting lava formations and good swimming, snorkeling, diving opportunities, and fishing from the shoreline.
-The water is calm in the bay, making it ideal for paddling around in a kayak or SUP board that does not require any previous experience with either activity.
+The water is calm in the bay, making it ideal for paddling around in a kayak or SUP board that requires no previous experience with either activity.
 In the spring, dolphins can be seen frolicking offshore, and in the summer months, it is not unusual to see humpback whales spouting.